Top 5 Instagram Metrics to Measure Performance

 Follower Growth Rate

 Any marketer should aim for a high number of followers: it's one of the best ways to get your business extended and build brand awareness.
+You can gain followers through various ways like relying on an Instagram followers app.
 However, a large following isn't enough: you should focus on the rate of change.

 Once you reach the initial goal of follower number, you should keep track of how many new followers you're gaining each month.
 This way, you can measure the increase (or decrease) and determine which actions bring results, then make changes accordingly.